Black Baseball’s Last Team Standing

 About the Book

-The Birmingham Black Barons was a nationally known team in baseball’s Negro leagues from 1920-1962.
-Among its storied players were Baseball Hall of Famers Satchel Paige, Willie Mays, and Mule Suttles.
+The Birmingham Black Barons were a nationally known team in baseball’s Negro leagues from 1920 through 1962.
+Among its storied players were Hall of Famers Satchel Paige, Willie Mays, and Mule Suttles.
 The Black Barons played in the final Negro Leagues World Series in 1948 and were a major drawing card when barnstorming throughout the United States and parts of Canada.
 This book chronicles the team’s history and presents the only comprehensive roster of the hundreds of men who wore the Black Barons uniform.

 About the Author(s)

-Retired journalist and freelance writer, William J. Plott has been a member of the Society for American Baseball Research since 1971 and a member of SABR’s Negro Leagues Committee since its inception.
+Retired journalist and freelance writer, William J. Plott, a member of the Society for American Baseball Research since 1971, has been a member of SABR’s Negro Leagues Committee since its inception.
 He was also a member of the Negro Leagues Researchers and Authors Group that compiled Negro league statistics for the Hall of Fame.
 He lives in Montevallo, Alabama.